ParallelMaths/parallel/pages/7-01-parallelogram.md

 And in the second clip, the professor explains some very advanced ideas about the death of stars, black holes and marshmallows.
-Interestingly, some of the physics he he discusses is the same as the physics needed to describe the dangerous swinging ball demonstration.
+Interestingly, some of the physics he discusses is the same as the physics needed to describe the dangerous swinging ball demonstration.
 (Don’t worry if you only understand some of this video – just let the ideas blow your mind.)